roncterry/Deploy-SUSE-AI/README.md

       ***Note 1:** Ensure that the open-iscsi pacakge is installed on the cluster node(s) before deploying SUSE Storage Longhorn.*

       ***Note 2:** SUSE Storage (Longhorn) can also be deployed onto the SUSE Observability cluster using Rancher Manager.
-Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.*
+Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
+You can use the documentation in the common config file for reference.*

 7) Deploy SUSE Observability into the SUSE Observability Cluster